FreeLeh/docs/freedb/protocols.md

 1. For Default Mode, `Get` can be done by selecting rows that matched `key=<key>` condition and applying `limit=1`.
 	- In `PyFreeDB` syntax, it's equivalent to: `row_store.select().where("key = ?", <key>).limit(1).execute()`.

 2. For Append-Only mode, `Get` can be done by selecting rows that matched `key=<key>` sorted by `_rid` value in descending manner and applying `limit=1`.
 Note that if we get `value=""` we must treat it as `KeyNotFound`.
 	- In `PyFreeDB` syntax, it's equivalent to: `row_store.select().where("key = ?", key).order_by(Ordering.DESC("_rid")).limit(1).execute()`.

 #### Delete

-Deletes the records of associated with the given `key` from the store.
+Deletes the record associated with the given `key` from the store.

-The operation method should expects these parameters:
+The operation method should expect these parameters:
 | Parameter Name | Required | Remarks                             |
 | -------------- | -------- | ----------------------------------- |
 | `key`          | Yes      | Record's key that we want to delete |